A Daily Baby Aspirin Could Help Many Pregnancies And Save Lives

 The cause of preeclampsia in a pregnant woman is still unknown, but the mechanism of danger is clear: Her blood vessels constrict, which means, among other things, blood can't flow easily to her kidneys or brain or uterus.
 Telltale signs include a terrible headache and swollen hands and feet.

-"What aspirin does is relax blood vessels, [which] lowers the blood pressure, but also improves blood flow to the baby, to the kidneys, and to the brain, lowering the chance that the woman would have any complications to her pregnancy that would affect either her or her baby," says Dr. Jodi Abbott, an OB-GYN who specializes in treating high-risk pregnancies at Boston Medical Center, and is also an associate professor at Boston University School of Medicine.
+"What aspirin does is relax blood vessels, [which] lowers the blood pressure, but also improves blood flow to the baby, to the kidneys, and to the brain, lowering the chance that the woman would have any complications to her pregnancy that would affect either her or her baby," says Dr. Jodi Abbott, an OB-GYN who specializes in treating high-risk pregnancies at Boston Medical Center and is also an associate professor at Boston University School of Medicine.

 Prenatal aspirin can cut the risk of preeclampsia by 24%, according to a comprehensive review of the scientific evidence by the USPSTF in 2014.
 That guidance described the harms of taking low-dose aspirin in pregnancy as "no greater than small."

-"It's been shown to be very safe," says Dr. Nyia Noel, who is Abbott's co-director of the Prenatal Aspirin Project, an initiative at BMC created to increase implementation of the Task Force's recommendations.
+"It's been shown to be very safe," says Dr. Nyia Noel, who is Abbott's co-director of the Prenatal Aspirin Project, an initiative at BMC created to increase implementation of the task force's recommendations.
 "Things that people worry about — such as bleeding in pregnancy or something called placental abruption, which is early separation of the placenta — have not shown to be increased in women on low-dose aspirin."

-Now, this is not like taking aspirin for pain relief — that's a much higher dose, usually 325mg per pill, and one or two pills every four to six hours.
-In contrast, low-dose aspirin tablets are about 81mg.
+Now, this is not like taking aspirin for pain relief — that's a much higher dose, usually 325 mg per pill, and one or two pills every four to six hours.
+In contrast, low-dose aspirin tablets are about 81 mg.
 They're usually cheap and can be prescribed — they're often covered by insurance — or bought over the counter.

 Noel says for her, telling women about the benefits of prenatal aspirin is personal.
 African American women are more likely than white women to develop preeclampsia, and they're more likely to die from it.

 "This topic is very important to me — as a black woman — but also as a black obstetrician-gynecologist in the service of women of color every day," she says.
-"I've experienced what feels like one degree of separation between myself and women just like me that have died or almost died from preeclampsia."
-Noel says.
+"I've experienced what feels like one degree of separation between myself and women just like me that have died or almost died from preeclampsia," Noel says.
 "So I really feel aspirin is not the only thing, but it is a step, and women should really feel empowered to speak with their providers about this."

 Aspirin coming to a prenatal vitamin near you?